tokenized/docs/protocol-static-contract-formation.md

                 </a>
              </td>
         </tr>
         <tr>
             <td class="c9">Contract Name</td>
             <td class="c10">ContractName</td>
             <td class="c10">30</td>
             <td class="c10">Tesla - Shareholder Agreement</td>
-            <td class="c10">Length 0-255 bytes.
+            <td class="c10"><abbr title="Length 0-255 bytes.
 Can be any unique identifying string, including human readable names for branding/vanity purposes.
 [Contract identifier (instance) is the bitcoin public address.
 If the Public Address is lost, then the issuer will have to reissue the entire contract, Asset definition and tokens with the new public address.].
-Smart contracts can be branded and specialized to suit any terms and conditions.</td>
+Smart contracts can be branded and specialized to suit any terms and conditions.">Length 0-255 bytes.
+Can be any unique identifying string, including hu ...
+Hover for more</abbr></td>
             <td class="c10">nvarchar8</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">Contract Type</td>
             <td class="c10">ContractType</td>